PallaPaIla/vec_list/README.md

 # vec_list

-A header-only drop-in replacement for `std::list` with better performance characteristics.
+A header-only replacement for `std::list` with better performance characteristics.

 ## Installation and requirements